Best Foods to Eat for Gut Health

 Eat less: Artificial sweeteners, red meat, processed foods and alcohol.

-Probiotics are the "good bugs" and can be found in fermented foods like sauerkraut, kimchi, miso and yogurt.
-Eating probiotics adds good bacteria to your gut.
-The most common are Lactobacillus and Bifidobacterium.
-In addition to helping balance your gut bacteria, probiotics can help if you have diarrhea, boost your immunity and keep your heart and skin healthy (learn more about the health benefits of probiotics).
+Probiotics are beneficial bacteria and can be found in fermented foods like sauerkraut, kimchi, miso and yogurt.
+Eating foods that are naturally rich in probiotics adds good bacteria to your gut.
+The most common types of good bacteria are Lactobacillus and Bifidobacterium, with each having its own specific strains.
+In addition to helping balance your gut bacteria and prevent chronic disease, probiotics can help if you have diarrhea, boost your immunity and keep your heart and skin healthy.

-One cup of raw cabbage has 36% of your Daily Value for vitamin C and 56% DV for vitamin K.
+One cup of raw cabbage has 36% of your Daily Value for vitamin C and 56% DV for vitamin K, per the USDA.

 Enjoy sauerkraut on a hot dog, substitute it for pickles on a sandwich or burger, add it to potato salad, or put it on a cheese plate and serve your friends something good for their guts.